xidenlz/Screenshot-Detection-Bypass/README.md

 ![here](https://github.com/xidenlz/Screenshot-Detection-Bypass/blob/main/Images/real_ss2.png)

-This should work with most anti-cheat systems.
+This should work with most anti-cheats.
 However, depending on the game, additional screenshot related functions may also need to be hooked.
 If the game relies on BitBlt for screenshot capture, this hook should work perfectly.

 ### Credits